SHUR1K-N/Project-Pwnag0dchi/README.md

 1. Connect Pwnagotchi (data port, not power)
 2. Web UI > Plugins > webcfg
 3. Look for `ui.fps`, and change the value to `1` or `2`
-4. Scroll to the top, hit "Save and restart".
+4. Scroll to the top, hit "Save and Restart".
 The screen should work relatively much better now

 ## I don't like the dark mode UI, how do I make the UI white like default?
 1. Connect Pwnagotchi (data port, not power)
 2. Web UI > Plugins > webcfg
 3. Look for `ui.invert`, and change the value to `True`
-4. Scroll to the top, hit "Save and restart"
+4. Scroll to the top, hit "Save and Restart"